Symptoms of Long COVID

 Brain and Nerves

-- Brain fog (problems with thinking, concentrating, remembering, and learning)
+• Brain fog (problems with thinking, concentrating, and remembering)

 Back